Stylish, Quick, Easy, Fabulous: Get Holiday-Ready with 120 Wire Jewelry-Making Projects

 I generally shy away from trends, but it wouldn’t be so wise to avoid popular jewelry trends entirely when selling jewelry to the public in a show booth, would it?
 So I’m going to be sure to include a selection of popular bangles and cuff bracelets.
 I’m making lots of leather bracelets for gifts this year, but I don’t get a lot of studio time these days, so I want to make some wire bracelets that I can work on from anywhere–maybe even while watching TV.
 I love the feel of forming annealed copper or silver wire with my bare hands, almost like the wire jewelry version of doodling, so I’m going to “doodle” some wire bracelets inspired by Dia Daniels’ Sidewinder wire cuff (below).

 Are you making jewelry and other gifts for the holidays and need some inspiration?
 Or maybe you sometimes think to yourself, “I just can’t get enough wire jewelry projects!”
 Are you new to wire jewelry-making and ready to learn as much as possible from a wide variety of expert teachers and artists?
 If any of these apply to you, then we’ve got a great opportunity for you.
-With our 100+ Wire Jewelry Projects Digital Compilation, you can get 12 wire jewelry 10-project compilation eBooks in a super bundle for only $39.99!
-(Purchased separately, these 10 eBooks would be $119.48.
-It’s like buying four of these eBooks and getting eight free!)
+With over 100 wire jewelry projects in our our Wire Project Bonanza, you can get 12 wire jewelry 10-project compilation eBooks plus two wire jewelry videos!
+It’s like buying four of these eBooks and getting eight free–plus two videos!

-All of the projects shown here are included.
-Instantly download your compilation of 120 wire jewelry-making projects, and you can get started browsing, planning, and making holiday gifts today!
+Instantly download your compilation of 100+ wire jewelry-making projects, and you can get started browsing, planning, and making holiday gifts today!